rodjek/puppet-lint/README.md

  * All resource titles should be quoted.
  * If a resource declaration includes an `ensure` attribute, it should be the first attribute specified.
+ * Symbolic links should be declared by using an ensure value of `link` and explicitly specifying a value for the `target` attribute.
  * File modes should be represented as a 4 digit string enclosed in single quotes.